ubco-db/EmbedDB-Desktop/docs/testInfo.md

 Unity records the sucess and failures of the test suites in a text file in the [results](../build/results/) folder.
 Afterwards, all of the files are parsed using a python script to build a JUnit XML format file to summarize the results.

 - Both the [makefile](../makefile) and [JUnit Script](../scripts/stylize_as_junit.py) are sourced from the [Unity](https://github.com/ThrowTheSwitch/Unity) testing library.
 Minor modifications were made so they would work with this project.
-This includes changing directory locations and adding additional checks when parsing the output files in the python script.
-The only changes to the makefile are due to some c files being dependent on multiple other files.